Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Be sure to include any pertinent software and language skills
+- Be sure to include any pertinent software and language proficiency

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or interning
+- List any relevant experience you’ve gained by volunteering or interning

-- Be sure to highlight any accomplishments or responsibilities you fulfilled in these roles
+- Remark any achievements or responsibilities you fulfilled in these roles

 References:

-- At least two references from a professional
+- Include at least two references from professionals

-Can a Resume Letter be considered the same as a CV?
+Is a resume the same as a CV?

-How to Write a Good CV and Resume
+How to write a great CV and Resume

-- Use action verbs that are strong to describe your achievements for example "managed," "led," or "created."
+- Use strong action verbs to describe your success like "managed," "led," or "created."

 - Include specific examples as well as tangible metrics to show the impact you have had in previous positions.